- Home

 10. Picture frames

-Whether you’re looking to frame photos of your family or display your artwork in style, picture frames can add elegance to anyone’s home.
+Whether you’re looking to frame family photos or display your artwork in style, picture frames can add elegance to anyone’s home.

-But they offer more than just decorative benefits, as frames can protect our beloved artwork, which is especially handy for anything that has strong sentimental value – like a concert poster from our youth or a picture painted by a loved one.
+But they offer more than just decorative benefits, as frames can protect our beloved artwork, which is especially handy for anything with strong sentimental value – like a concert poster from our youth or a picture painted by a loved one.

-Sure, you can find lots of new frames online for next to nothing, but many of these are very poor quality and come in drab, minimalist styles.
+Sure, you can find lots of new frames online for next to nothing, but many are poor quality and come in drab, minimalist styles.
 So why not look out for good-quality frames in your local charity shop?
 You might be surprised at what you can find.

-Check out this article from Fast Frame to find out some tips for picking the right picture frames for your decor.
+Check out this article from Fast Frame for tips on picking the right picture frames for your decor.

 Top tip: While it’s tricky to find matching sets in charity shops, combining various styles of picture frames can add an eclectic dimension to your home.